-- (a)(1) All of the financial statements, reports and notes to the financial statements included in Item 8 of Part II of this Annual Report on Form 10-K. - (a)(2) Schedule II-Valuation and Qualifying Accounts. - (a)(3) The Exhibits below
+- (a)(1) All of the financial statements, reports and notes to the financial statements included in Item 8 of Part II of this Annual Report on Form 10-K. - (a)(2) Schedule II-Valuation and Qualifying Accounts.

-(a)(3) The Exhibits below ' . • Exhibit 2.1 Stock Purchase Agreement, dated September 26, 2023, by and among Florida Power & Light Company and Chesapeake Utilities Corporation (incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on September 27, 2023). • Exhibit 3.1 Amended and Restated Certificate of Incorporation of Chesapeake Utilities Corporation is incorporated herein by reference to Exhibit 3.1 of our Quarterly Report on Form 10-Q for the period ended June 30, 2010, File No. 001-11590. • Exhibit 3.2 Amended and Restated Bylaws of Chesapeake Utilities Corporation, effective May 3, 2023, are incorporated herein by reference to Exhibit 3.1 of our Current Report on Form 8-K, filed May 3, 2023, File No. 001-11590. • Exhibit 3.3 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of Chesapeake Utilities Corporation, is incorporated herein by reference to Exhibit 3.1 of our Current Report on Form 8-K, filed May 9, 2017, File No. 001-11590. • Exhibit 3.4 Certificate of Elimination of Series A Participating Cumulative Preferred Stock of Chesapeake Utilities Corporation, is incorporated herein by reference to Exhibit 3.6 to our Annual Report on Form 10-K for the year ended December 31, 2017, File No. 001-11590. • Exhibit 3.4 Note Purchase Agreement, dated November 20, 2023, by and among Chesapeake Utilities Corporation and the purchasers party thereto (incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on November 21, 2023). • Exhibit 4.2 Note Agreement dated June 29, 2010, among Chesapeake Utilities Corporation, as issuer, Metropolitan Life Insurance Company and New England Life Insurance Company, relating to the private placement of Chesapeake Utilities Corporation's 5.68% Senior Notes due 2026 and Chesapeake Utilities Corporation's 6.43% Senior Notes due 2028.† • Exhibit 4.3 Note Agreement dated September 5, 2013, among Chesapeake Utilities Corporation, as issuer, and certain note holders, relating to the private placement of Chesapeake Utilities Corporation's 3.73% Senior Notes due 2028 and Chesapeake Utilities Corporation's 3.88% Senior Notes due 2029.† • Exhibit 4.4 Private Shelf Agreement dated October 8, 2015, between Chesapeake Utilities Corporation, as issuer, and Prudential Investment Management Inc., relating to the private placement of Chesapeake Utilities Corporation's 3.25% Senior Notes due 2032, 3.98% Senior Notes due 2039, 3.0% Senior Notes due 2035, and the sale of other Chesapeake Utilities Corporation unsecured Senior Notes from time to time, is incorporated herein by reference to Exhibit 4.1 of our Quarterly Report on Form 10- thereto. †
+(u)(2) Selledale II Value and quantying recounts. (a)(3) The Exhibits below ı. • Exhibit 2.1 Stock Purchase Agreement, dated September 26, 2023, by and among Florida Power & Light Company and Chesapeake Utilities Corporation (incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on September 27, 2023). • Exhibit 3.1 Amended and Restated Certificate of Incorporation of Chesapeake Utilities Corporation is incorporated herein by reference to Exhibit 3.1 of our Quarterly Report on Form 10-Q for the period ended June 30, 2010, File No. 001-11590. • Exhibit 3.2 Amended and Restated Bylaws of Chesapeake Utilities Corporation, effective May 3, 2023, are incorporated herein by reference to Exhibit 3.1 of our Current Report on Form 8-K, filed May 3, 2023, File No. 001-11590. • Exhibit 3.3 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of Chesapeake Utilities Corporation, is incorporated herein by reference to Exhibit 3.1 of our Current Report on Form 8-K, filed May 9, 2017, File No. 001-11590. • Exhibit 3.4 Certificate of Elimination of Series A Participating Cumulative Preferred Stock of Chesapeake Utilities Corporation, is incorporated herein by reference to Exhibit 3.6 to our Annual Report on Form 10-K for the year ended December 31, 2017, File No. 001-11590. • Exhibit 3.4 Note Purchase Agreement, dated November 20, 2023, by and among Chesapeake Utilities Corporation and the purchasers party thereto (incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on November 21, 2023). • Exhibit 4.2 Note Agreement dated June 29, 2010, among Chesapeake Utilities Corporation, as issuer, Metropolitan Life Insurance Company and New England Life Insurance Company, relating to the private placement of Chesapeake Utilities Corporation's

+Note Agreement dated September 5, 2013, among Chesapeake Utilities Corporation, as issuer, and certain note holders, relating to the private placement of Chesapeake Utilities Corporation's 3.73% Senior Notes due 2028 and Chesapeake Utilities Corporation's 3.88% Senior Notes due 2029.†